rainbowdashlabs/sql-java/docs/03/aggregation.md

 But why are we using `count(1)`?
 The one inside our count is just a random value.
 It could be anything.
 Usually people use a `*` there.
-Using the 1 has the advantage that the database directly know that we won't need any other data beside thed ata we need for our `WHERE` clause.
+Using the 1 has the advantage that the database directly know that we won't need any other data beside the data we need for our `WHERE` clause.
 That's why I personally prefer always the number 1.

 ## Min, Max, Sum and Average